Terms and Conditions

 - any expenses not defined as an inclusion in the pricing including tips, personal clothing, medical expenses, items of a personal nature and emergency evacuations (air or sea, including emergency evacuation aboard the vessel Odalisque)

 Pricing for accommodation is based on a flat rate for hire of the vessel plus an additional per person per day fee.
 Overnight expeditions can accommodate group bookings from 1 to 10 persons.

 2. Deposit & Final Payment

-Payment is available by Bank Transfer or Credit Card.
+Payment is available by bank transfer, debit card or credit card.
 We accept Visa, Mastercard & Amex.
-There is a credit card surcharge of 2% for all credit card payments for our charters.
+There is a surcharge of 1.55% for all credit card payments.

 Cancellation by Guest

-• If your booking is cancelled less than 30 days prior to departure Tasmanian Boat Charters shall retain the full charter fee paid.
+• If your booking is cancelled less than 60 days (for Port Davey expedition cruises only) or 30 days (for all other cruises) prior to departure to departure Tasmanian Boat Charters shall retain the full charter fee paid.

-• If a booking is cancelled more than 30 days prior to departure the deposit paid is non-refundable but transferable to another charter date within 18 months of original dates.
+• If a booking is cancelled more than 60 days (for Port Davey expedition cruises only) or 30 days (for all other cruises) prior to departure the deposit paid is non-refundable but transferable to another charter date within 18 months of original dates.

 • The date of cancellation is the date Tasmanian Boat Charters receives written notice of cancellation.